lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

     the input configuration of all atoms even after modification as we will see next.

-Let's now mobilize one of the chemical operators to generate new possible structures that we could assemble from this set of atoms without changing any bond order.
+Let's now mobilize one of the chemical operators to generate new possible structures that we could assemble from this set of atoms without changing their valency.
 This operator is called :class:`~.operators.RerouteBond.RerouteBond` and can be used as follows:

 ..  code-block:: python